mysteryx93/OntraportApi.NET/README.md

 Ontraport is essentially the engine that powers all the interactions between you and your customers online — in ways that wouldn’t be possible manually.

-It does everything related to email marketing and automation for your business, just like InfusionSoft, but it's cheaper and more user-friendly.
+It does everything related to email marketing and automation for your business, just like InfusionSoft/Keap, but it's cheaper and more user-friendly.

 Their [API documentation is available here](https://api.ontraport.com/doc/), but it is very complex and difficult to use manually.
 This library makes it very simple, allowing you to focus on your .NET web application while letting Ontraport manage the business-side of it and all email communications campaigns.